 13,107 Citations, 57 H-Index and 139 10 Index.

 My research career has had a number of overlapping phases.
 The common threads throughout the phases are my continued interest in trying to understand the workings and interplay of firms, banks and markets, and the roles of accounting, regulation and governance.
 My research achievements have been noted in a number of rankings.
-For example, I was ranked 91 globally in 2009 for publications in the top 25 accounting journals (J. Heck, ‘Most Prolific Authors in the Accounting Literature over the Past Half Century: 1959-2008’, SSRN).
-Most recently, Accounting and Finance citations (AD Scientific Research 2023) ranks me as 6 in the UK, 14 in Europe and 67 globally.
+For example, I was ranked 91 globally in 2009 for publications in the top 25 accounting journals (J. Heck, ‘Most Prolific Authors in the Accounting Literature over the Past Half Century: 1959-2008’, SSRN) and more recently, the Accounting and Finance citations (AD Scientific Research 2023) ranked me as 6 in the UK, 14 in Europe and 67 globally.

 The above research recognition is based on 14 books, etc. across a range of subjects and a large number of articles in leading international journals such as JAE, JFQA, JMCB, JCF, AOS, EJ, etc. Recent selected articles include:

 - ‘CEO Turnover in Large Banks: Does Tail Risk Matter?’, Journal of Accounting and Economics, 2017, 64, 37-55, (with A. Srivastav, F. Vallascas and S. Mollah).

 - ‘Market Reaction to Earnings News: A Unified Test of Information Risk and Transaction Costs’, Journal of Accounting and Economics, 2013, 56, 251-266, (with Q. Zhang and C. Cai).